A Different Beat (Gary Moore album): Release and reception

 A Different Beat was Moore's first album after leaving Virgin Records.
 Instead, he signed to Castle Music, who released the record on their Raw Power imprint on 27 September 1999.
 In the United States, the album's release was part of Castle's Midem 2000 campaign.
 In his Record Collector article, Jones predicted the album could further baffle "some die-hard metal and blues aficionados" after Jeff Beck's experiments with dance music earlier in 1999 on Who Else!, though felt that the enthusiastic audience for Moore's Shepherd's Bush Empire gig in October could ensure Beck "should have nothing to worry about."
 However, as with Dark Days in Paradise, the album did not significantly engage Moore's audience, and only reached number 133 on the UK Albums Chart.
 Drummer Darrin Mooney joined Moore on the accompanying tour and remained his drummer into the 2000s."

 In their review of A Different Beat, AllMusic commended Moore's "courage to leap into the relative unknown", deeming it completely unlike his prior work and speculating whether the change in direction was fuelled by "the new-found freedom" he felt after leaving Virgin, alongside his "obvious affinity with outfits along the lines of Apollo 440 and Fatboy Slim".
 They praised the guitarist's synthesis of rock and dance music, adding that "hearing Moore's fretwork gymnastics over contemporary dance beats is a totally unique experience."
-Andrew Hirst, Huddersfield Daily Examiner noted Moore's stylistic expansion into drum and bass and hip hop, writing: "From mean and moody blues-wailing through soul, rock and funk to rootsy country, every track turns out to be a different beat."
+Andrew Hirst of the Huddersfield Daily Examiner noted Moore's stylistic expansion into drum and bass and hip hop, writing: "From mean and moody blues-wailing through soul, rock and funk to rootsy country, every track turns out to be a different beat."
 However, they questioned its commercial viability.
 Burton Mail largely credited King's programming and keyboards for helping Moore update his sound, and praised the latter for making "a considerable effort to provide his fans with a degree of variety," while Birmingham Evening Mail deemed the album to be "an eye-opener" and praised Moore "for recognising the current music trends and attempting to adapt his hard rockin' blues to them."